projectcipher/cipher/guides/workspace_setup/README.md

 # Workspace Setup

-This guide will take you through the setup of two crucial tools that we need in order to take advantage of the rest of Cipher's guides.
+This guide will take us through the setup process of our workspace!

-## Introduction

-All of the guides will require the use of a workspace!
-The workspace consists of leveraging two tools: Github and Cloud 9.
+The workspace consists of two tools: Github and Cloud 9.
+These crucial tools are required to take advantage of the rest of Cipher's guides.

 Note: When you see: **[GIF]**, this means the image below is a GIF -- a looping video!

-### Table of Contents
+## Table of Contents

 1. [Git + GitHub](#git--github)
 2. [Cloud 9](#cloud-9)